 Caitlin Poling is a 2008 graduate of Ashland University and the Ashbrook Scholar Program.
-Caitlin is the National Security Advisor to U.S. Senator David Perdue (R-GA).
-Prior to her work in the Senate, Caitlin served as Director of Government Relations at the Foreign Policy Initiative and worked in the offices of Congressmen Mike Pompeo (R-KS) and Bob Latta (R-OH).
+Caitlin currently resides in Vienna, Austria and works for the Arms Control Section of the U.S. Mission to the United Nations (UNVIE).
+Previously, she served as National Security Advisor, and then as Senior Advisor, to U.S. Senator David Perdue (R-GA), where she secured over 60 provisions in the National Defense Authorization Act and also drafted and helped pass legislation to improve oversight of the State Department.
+Prior to her work in the Senate, Caitlin served as Director of Government Relations at the Foreign Policy Initiative, where she also wrote on Africa and counter-terrorism policy and also represented the organization in national television and radio interviews.
+At the start of her career, she worked in the offices of then-Congressman Mike Pompeo (R-KS) and Congressman Bob Latta (R-OH).
 She received her MA in Security Studies from Georgetown in 2012.

 HOW HAS YOUR EDUCATION IN THE ASHBROOK SCHOLAR PROGRAM IMPACTED YOUR CAREER?